 Women's and Gender Studies

-Current students can search for all of the EL Courses in PROWL by looking up classes by Attribute.
+Current students can search for all of the EL courses in PROWL by looking up courses by Attribute.
 Here's how:

 - Under the Student Services tab, click "Registration"